zackify/react-runner/readme.md

 ###Example

-Run `rr init` in a new folder, create a file like this:
+Run `rr init` in a new folder, or existing project then create a file like this:

 ```js
 import React from 'react'